 (You should at least have some sort of walk-through with the photographer, especially if they’re unfamiliar with your venue).

-14. Have you worked at my venue before?
+14. Have you worked at my venue before or somewhere similar?
 Do you have images you can show me from that location?

 15. On average, how long are the weddings you shoot?

 16. How many images can I expect to see from my wedding?